 If you’re claiming new style JSA, you might be able continue getting it after 13 weeks.
 This depends on your work coach’s discretion.

 If you’re claiming income or contribution based JSA, you can only get that for up to 13 weeks.
-After that, you would either have to claim income or contribution-based ESA.

 If someone dies